 Overall, the net effect on customers would be positive.
 The length of the transition determines the nature and scale of benefits.
-DfT has stated that capping is consistent with the assumptions made in the Statement of Funds Available (SOFA) and therefore we assume there to be no material impact of this approach on funders.
+DfT has stated that capping is consistent with the assumptions made in the SoFA and therefore we assume there to be no material impact of this approach on funders.

-Assessment of Option 3 ('Lump-sum rebate')

-Ensure operators take costs of service into account when using the network: (~)
+Assessment of Option 3 Delivery of PR18 outcomes ('Lump-sum rebate') Ensure operators take costs of service into account when using the network: (~)